With divorce, the Etch-a-Sketch is turned upside and family life, as children know it, disappears.

 As I hung up the phone with Billy, I wondered if I should take $600 out of savings and send it to him.
 He could put $600 with it and buy our Apache trailer.
 Maybe his daughter, who is a young woman now, will join us one of these days.

 I believe in pushing through the drought, planning for the harvest.
-This is what living in Central Oklahoma for 25 years has taught me.
+This is what living in the Heartland for 25 years has taught me.
 As sure as there is a drought dramatically receding a lake from its shore, torrential downpours over a period of hours can crest it far above normal.

 Wichita Wildlife Refuge

 After my divorce 10 years ago, I spent many weekends hiking in the Wichita Wildlife Refuge near Lawton.
 Somehow, being alone on a prairie with a bunch of Buffalo and an occasional wasp (you could hear me scream for miles) made nights alone in my house without my daughter not seem nearly as bad.

 Sometimes, I’d go the long way just to pass through Anadarko.
 There was a house I’d spotted once – a small white bungalow on the main street – and I liked to drive by it.
 It was nothing special, but it inspired me.
 It reminded me how nothing in the world dulls the shine of worldly possessions like loneliness.
 And, it reminded me of how much I was willing to give up just to sit on that porch at night with someone I loved who loved me and my daughter back.

 This is why the 1977 Apache will always be big enough.